SEM-EDX ANALYSIS

 SEM-EDX

-Functional principle in focus
+Functional Principle in Focus

 In scanning electron microscopy (SEM), a focused primary electron beam is rastered stepwise across the sample.
 At each pixel, the reflected electrons are detected, yielding a microscopic greyscale image of the sample.
 There are two imaging techniques: